12 Top-Rated Things to Do in Coconut Creek, FL

 Official site: http://www.sugarsandpark.org/

-11. Water Ski or Fish at Quiet Waters Park
+11. Water-Ski or Fish at Quiet Waters Park

-Located in nearby Deerfield Beach, uber fun Quiet Waters Park is less than five miles from Coconut Creek.
-You’ll definitely want to reserve a day or three to explore this exciting spot, home to a campground and more than 430 acres of natural wonderland.
+One of the top things to do in nearby Deerfield Beach, uber fun Quiet Waters Park is less than five miles from Coconut Creek.
+You'll definitely want to reserve a day or three to explore this exciting spot, home to a campground and more than 430 acres of natural wonderland.